Sang Thong

-Sang Thong (สังข์ทอง, 'golden conch'), The Prince of the Golden Conch Shell or Phra Sang Thong is a Southeast Asian folktale inspired from the Paññāsa Jātaka, this wisdom book it is a canonical collection of ancient tales told in Thailand.
+Sang Thong (สังข์ทอง, 'golden conch'), The Prince of the Golden Conch Shell or Phra Sang Thong is a Southeast Asian folktale inspired from the Paññāsa Jātaka, a non-canonical collection of stories of the Buddha's past lives.
 In its Thai version, it tells the story of a prince who acquires a golden countenance, dons a disguise, marries a princess and saves the kingdom of his father-in-law.

 Summary

 King Yotsawimon has two wives, the first named Chantathevi, the second Suwanchampa.
 She gives birth to a snail shell.
 His second wife conspires to banish her rival and her son from the palace.

 Mother and son are expelled from the kingdom and take refuge with an old couple.
 His mother breaks his snail shell.
 He departs and is taken in by a giantess.
 One day, he jumps into a golden well and his body acquires a gilded appearance.
 He takes the treasures of giantess: a mask, a pair of flying shoes and a double-edged knife.
 He disguises himself with "an ugly mask" and calls himself Chao Ngo. (in other accounts, the mask is said to be of the Ngor people or a Negrito, and he is described as having black skin).

 (In another Thai version, the prince escapes with the treasures from his adoptive mother, named Panturat, who dies of a broken heart).

 His next stop is the Samon Kingdom, ruled by Thao Samon, where he arrives during a suitor selection test by the seventh daughter of King Samon, named Rodjana (Nang Rochana).
 During the selection, she is to throw a garland of flowers to her suitor.
 Chao Ngo is there amidst the crowd.
 Nang Rochana can see him through the disguise, but everyone else sees him as an ugly person.
 She throws the garland of flowers to him, marking her choice of husband.
 The king banishes his daughter after their marriage to a house in the rice fields.